sjbiaga/kittens/nat-1-trampoline/README.md

 Lesson 04: Trampoline and Monads (cont'd)
 =========================================

-The [definition](https://scalawithcats.com/dist/scala-with-cats-1.html#what-is-a-monad) in the book “Scala with Cats” is:
-"A monad is a mechanism for sequencing computations."
+The [definition](https://scalawithcats.com/dist/scala-with-cats-1.html#what-is-a-monad) of monad in the book “Scala with Cats” is: "A monad is a mechanism for sequencing computations."

 But in `Cats` is perhaps best to introduce the `Monad` trait as derived from `FlatMap` (with a `flatten` method) and `Applicative` (with a `pure` method) traits, given that both extend `Apply` (with an `ap` method) which extends `Functor`